christopherlye/caroushare/README.md

 > Save money, share textbook la!
 A platform for you to trade, share, give your textbooks away.

-<p align="justify">Together with my two other friends, Zachary and Shah, we brainstormed ideas for our project built on ReactJS.
-We wanted to work on a project with a social objective as we felt that it would be more meaningful than just creating something for ourselves.</p>
+<p align="justify">I wanted to work on a project with two like-minded friends, Zachary and Shah, to create something that has a social purpose.
+We felt it would be more meaningful than creating something for ourselves.</p>

-<p align="justify">Working together on this project gave us a new dimension to coding as we had to distribute the work among each other, practice creating branches and merging our commits eventually to the master branch.</p>
+<p align="justify">We built our project on ReactJS after settling on this idea.
+We focused on building a working prototype of what we wanted the basic version to look like, priming it for more features to be added in the near future.</p>

-<p align="justify">Even though the project is still a far cry from what we had intended it to be, it was a working prototype of what the actual project could look like eventually with more features added later on.
-Kudos to the team! ✌️</p>
+<p align="justify">Working together on this project gave us a new dimension to coding as we had to distribute the work among ourselves, practice creating branches and eventually merging our commits to the master branch.
+Kudos to the team! :v:</p>

 ---